Homeowners Insurance: What It Is, Cost And Coverage

 Your personal property protection also extends outside of your home.
 For example, your homeowners insurance will still cover you if someone steals your laptop at work.
 If you have any children under the age of 26 who live away from home, they are covered under your policy as well.
 However, you should keep in mind that insurance companies may put limits on personal property protection for individuals who don’t live in your home.

-Homeowners insurance also comes with liability coverage, which protects you in the case that someone is injured while on your property.
-Most policies will require that you have at least $100,000 in liability coverage.
-However, medical bills and legal fees can be very pricey, which is why it’s often recommended that you buy somewhere between $300,000 – $500,000 worth of coverage.
+Homeowners insurance also comes with personal liability coverage, which protects you in the case that someone is injured while on your property.
+Most policies will require that you have at least $100,000 in liability protection.
+However, medical bills and legal fees can be very pricey, which is why it’s often recommended that you buy $300,000 – $500,000 worth of liability coverage.

 Lawsuits and claims against your property: Liability insurance protects you from financial loss after a lawsuit.
 Your homeowners insurance will cover you if someone injures themselves and sues you for the cost of their medical bills.
 If your lawsuit goes in front of a judge, homeowners insurance will also cover the cost of your lawyer or other legal representation.